stereoguide.com

 Other than that, though, the Five plays everything the in-house app is capable of serving.
 The proprietary protocol developed by Sonos is very stable and even enabling several Sonos devices to form a ´mesh´ style network on their own.
 The audio bandwith on the other hand is limited PCM 48/24 in order to support this stability.
 All popular streaming services from Spotify to Amazon to Apple Music can be used.
 Streaming from an in-house NAS server is also one of the core features of any Sonos installation.

 In the App Store, you can find two different versions of the Sonos app.
-While the S1 version is only mandatory for historical speakers, the Five absolutely requires the new S2 app (there are a few models being compatible with both).
+While the S1 version is only mandatory for historical speakers, the Five absolutely requires the new Sonos S2 app (there are a few models being compatible with both).
 In addition to iOs and Android, there is also a version each for Windows and FireOS.

 Two specimen of ´No. Five´ can be linked to form a stereo pair.
 This may not be the best idea acoustically due to the aforementioned three tweeter driver arrangement.
 In this case, however, you can simply turn the box by 90 degrees and use it as kind of bookshelf speaker.
 This should be enough to overcome the problem of inaccurate focus.